 Dave has participated in the start-up financing of a large number of highly successful companies, across a broad range of industries.
-He currently serves on the Board of Brierley & Partners and E-Rewards, both private companies.
-Past board seats include Apollo Computing, Dionex, Hybritech, Integrated Genetics, Molecular Devices, Neurex and Palm Computing.
+He currently serves on the Board of Brierley & Partners.
+Past board seats include Apollo Computing, Dionex, e-Rewards, Hybritech, Integrated Genetics, Molecular Devices, Neurex, and Palm Computing.
 Dave was also responsible for the firm's start-up funding of Biovest, Linear Technology, LSI Logic, Mentor Graphics, and Quantum Corporation.

 Dave graduated in electrical engineering from the Massachusetts Institute of Technology in 1966, and received his MBA from Harvard Graduate School of Business Administration in 1968.

 Len Baker has been a partner of Sutter Hill Ventures since 1973.
 He has been an active investor in a number of industries, including entertainment media, semiconductors and semiconductor equipment, biotechnology and medical equipment, and software.